changeworld/azure-docs.pl-pl/articles/automation/graphical-runbook-sdk.md

  });
 ```

-## <a name="add-activities-and-links"></a>Dodawanie działań i linków
+## <a name="add-activities-and-links"></a>Dodawanie działań i łączy

-Utwórz wystąpienia działań odpowiednich typów i Dodaj je do elementu Runbook:
+Tworzenie wystąpienia działań odpowiednich typów i dodawanie ich do elementów runbook:

 ```csharp
 var writeOutputActivityType = new CommandActivityType {